zuozhenggh/learning-library/developer-library/rest-services-for-adb/rest_services_for_adb/rest_services_for_adb.md

 * PL/SQL API

 ## **Step 1**: Create a user for Application Development
 First, we want to create a database schema for our tables and data.
 We do this by creating a database user.
 To create a database user, we start by clicking the Database Actions Menu in the upper left of the page, then clicking Database Users in the Administration List.
+It is not good practice to use a SYS or SYSTEM user to create an application's tables, and neither is it good practice to use the ADMIN account to create applications.

 ![](../images/SDW-1.png)